 - IPS: Good for colors, viewing angles and motion, but contrast typically weaker than VA-based monitors.

-With these in mind, our round-up picks out the best monitors from the likes of Samsung, BenQ, Philips and other leading brands to help you make the right choice no matter what your requirements.
+With these in mind, our round-up picks out the best monitors from the likes of Samsung, BenQ, Dell and other leading brands to help you make the right choice no matter what your requirements.